EchterAlsFake/PHUB/docs/source/features/feed.rst

     comments_feed = client.account.feed.filter(
-        user = 'my-user', # Filter notifications from a specific user name or object section = Section.COMMENTS # Or any other section type )
+        user = 'my-user', # Filter notifications from a specific user name or object section = 'comments' # Or any other section type )

     # Print the first 10 feed news